 - Use any mower.
 When using a non-mulching mower, remove the grass catcher and insert a safety plug.
 Many mowers have an adapter or retrofit kit that converts the mower into a mulching mower.
 Consider purchasing a mulching blade, which chops grass into smaller pieces.

 - Remove only one-third of grass blade length at each mowing.
 This is healthier for the turf and creates small grass pieces that readily decompose.
 If grass gets too high due to weather or vacation, cut once and then mow over clippings to chop and scatter them.

 - Keep your mower blade sharp.
 Dull blades tear grass, creating jagged edges that turn brown.
 Keep an extra, sharpened blade on hand so you can switch blades as needed and not miss a mowing.

-- When it’s time for a new mower, consider purchasing a mulching or recycling mower.
+- When it’s time for a new mower, consider purchasing a mulching or a recycling mower.

-Two common misconceptions surround Grasscycling: that it causes thatch and spreads lawn diseases.
+Two common misconceptions around Grasscycling: that it causes thatch and spreads lawn diseases.
 These ideas are false.

-- Thatch is caused by the parts of grass plants that are decay-resistant: things like roots, stems and rhizomes.
-Grass clippings are roughly 75–80 percent water and decompose quickly.
+- Thatch is caused by the parts of grass plants that are decay-resistant: things like roots, stems, and rhizomes.
+Grass clippings are roughly 75–80% water and decompose quickly.